A career path: For students wanting to become a Registered Psychologist (PDF 373KB) for students wanting to become a Registered Psychologist.

 Please refer to the Bachelor of Psychological Science Mid Year Enrolment Guide 2017 (PDF 591KB)

 We advise midyear entry students to spread their study over 3 and 1/2 years due to the sequencing of Psychology topics across the degree.
-If you have further queries, please contact the School of Psychology.
+If you have further queries, please contact the College of Education, Pyschology and Social Work.